pantheon-systems/documentation/source/content/guides/account-mgmt/workspace-sites-teams/03-workspaces.md

   ![Upgrade to Gold](../../../../images/guides/account-mgmt/upgrade-workspace.png)

-1. On the `Select Account Plan` page, click `Select Plan` and you will then be prompted to add a Payment Method.
+1. On the `Select Account Plan` page, click `Select Plan` under Gold, and follow the prompts to add a Payment Method.

 1. Once your payment method is accepted, you will be redirected to a Billing page with your Account Subscription details.